Angknpng/PCNet/README.md

 The parameters of our models can be found here. [[baidu pan](https://pan.baidu.com/s/1BXj-a3QvCF7iKahuUz-04A?pwd=bz6x) fetch code: bz6x]

-The predicted results of the comparison method can be found here. [[baidu pan](https://pan.baidu.com/s/1YwN0HHOFMTWd7OW83otWXg?pwd=3kru) fetch code: 3kru]
+The predicted results of the comparison methods can be found here. [[baidu pan](https://pan.baidu.com/s/1YwN0HHOFMTWd7OW83otWXg?pwd=3kru) fetch code: 3kru]

 ## Citation